saor48/project3/README.md

 ### Structure Section Tests:
 - Submitting blanks prevented by required attribute
 - Submitting non-existant line (x) produces result "x>Challenges must have at least three words"
+- Submitting a line with a word in [] produces result "Challenges cannot have [] words"
 - Automated test page at /chat/test.
 All tests produce expected results.
 - Automated test data files stored at /data/tests